-10.9.
+10.8.
 Implications of the Pre-Select SAW Filter

-The SE873 modules include a pre-select SAW filter in front of the internal LNA.
-Thus the RF input of the module is connected directly to the SAW filter.
-Any circuit connected to the RF input pin would see a complex impedance presented by the SAW filter (especially out of band), rather than the relatively broad and flat return loss presented by an LNA.
+The RF input of the module is connected directly to the SAW filter (after the RF switch).
+Therefore, any circuit connected to the RF input pin would see a complex impedance presented by the SAW filter (especially out of band), rather than the relatively broad and flat return loss presented by an LNA.
 Filter devices pass the desired in-band signal, resulting in low reflected energy (good return loss), and reject the out-of-band signals by reflecting it back to the input, resulting in bad return loss.